Belonging and Inclusion Station

 Intake Process

-Note: This section outlines the process for intake, inquiry, and resolution used for the BIS at NSDA district and national tournaments.
-Other tournaments are encouraged to adopt or adjust this model to suit their needs.
-Please refer to your school district administration regarding appropriate actions in response to harassment and discrimination violations.
+Note: This section details the intake, inquiry, and resolution process for the BIS at NSDA district and national tournaments.
+Other tournaments are encouraged to adapt this model as needed.
+For guidance on responding to harassment or discrimination violations, consult your school district administration.

-The following process will be employed whenever a concerned person visits the BIS:
+The following process will be followed when someone seeks support at the BIS:

 Intake